Read: Katie Hill vows to keep fighting ‘cyber exploitation’ of women in letter resigning from Congress

 On Sunday, Hill announced her resignation, saying, “It is with a broken heart that today I announce my resignation from Congress.
 This is the hardest thing I have ever had to do, but I believe it is the best thing for my constituents, my community, and our country.”

-However, while Hill admits she has made “mistakes” she also says her situation highlights the threat to women everywhere who could have photos of private and intimate moments weaponized against them via revenge porn–that is, intimate images a former partner publishes or allows to be published without the other person’s permission.
+However, while Hill admits she has made “mistakes,” she also says her situation highlights the threat to women everywhere who could have photos of private and intimate moments weaponized against them via revenge porn—that is, intimate images a former partner publishes or allows to be published without the other person’s permission.
 Such revenge porn is often released to shame a person and damage their reputation.

 “Having private photos of personal moments weaponized against me has been an appalling invasion of my privacy.
 It’s also illegal, and we are currently pursuing all of our available legal options,” Hill said.